 Montgomery, AL, 36101

-Important: Make checks payable to “Ministry to the Military and International,” and please include a note that your gift is designated for “Matt Stanghelle—Stavanger, Norway.”
+Important: For physical checks, make them payable to “Ministry to the Military and International” and please include a note that your gift is designated for “Matt Stanghelle—Stavanger, Norway.”